kiizerd/js_restaurant/README.md

 ### made with Javascript, built with webpack
 [Link to site](https://kiizerd.github.io/js_restaurant/dist/#)

-Simple webpage with 3 pages
+Simple website with 3 pages
 1. The Home page
   - Contains featured items (Placeholder content)
   - Shows special features of the restaurant